By Remy Maisel

 Getting your finances in order may seem like an unusual romantic gesture, but it’ll last longer than flowers.

-When you think about Valentine’s Day, you probably think about flowers, chocolate, or dinners out – not sitting your partner down for a discussion about your bank balance.
+When you think about Valentine’s Day, you probably think about flowers, chocolate – not sitting your partner down for a discussion about your bank balance.